Rec. Sports Coach's Welcome Packet

 One important measure of success is how well a team plays together.

-Specific guidelines about individual sports will be developed for programs sponsored by the Recreation Dept. This guideline will detail the responsibilities of everyone connected with a program.
+Specific guidelines pertaining to individual sports will be developed for programs sponsored by the Recreation Dept. This guideline will detail the responsibilities of everyone connected with a program.

 - Model and only expect good sportsmanship towards all players, coaches, officials, and supporters.